Risk assessment of adults with chemotherapy-induced neutropenia

 This topic will provide an overview of the risk assessment for patients with neutropenic fever.
 An overview of neutropenic fever syndromes and the prevention and treatment of neutropenic fever syndromes in cancer patients at high and low risk for serious complications are presented separately; the diagnostic approach to patients presenting with neutropenic fever is also discussed elsewhere.
 (See "Overview of neutropenic fever syndromes" and "Prophylaxis of infection during chemotherapy-induced neutropenia in high-risk adults" and "Prophylaxis of invasive fungal infections in adults with hematologic malignancies" and "Prophylaxis of invasive fungal infections in adult hematopoietic cell transplant recipients" and "Treatment of neutropenic fever syndromes in adults with hematologic malignancies and hematopoietic cell transplant recipients (high-risk patients)" and "Treatment and prevention of neutropenic fever syndromes in adult cancer patients at low risk for complications" and "Diagnostic approach to the adult presenting with neutropenic fever".)

-Fever — Fever in neutropenic patients is defined as a single oral temperature of >38.3°C (101°F) or a temperature of >38°C (100.4°F) sustained for >1 hour .
+Fever — Fever in neutropenic patients is defined as a single oral temperature of ≥38.3°C (101°F) or a temperature of ≥38°C (100.4°F) sustained over a one-hour period .
 This is discussed in greater detail separately.
 (See "Overview of neutropenic fever syndromes", section on 'Definitions'.)

 Neutropenia — The definition of neutropenia varies from institution to institution, but neutropenia is usually defined as an absolute neutrophil count (ANC) <1500 cells/microL and severe neutropenia as an ANC <500 cells/microL or an ANC that is expected to decrease to <500 cells/microL over the next 48 hours [2,3].
 The risk of clinically important infection rises as the neutrophil count falls below 500 cells/microL and is higher in those with a prolonged duration of neutropenia (>7 days).
 For the purposes of this discussion, we are defining neutropenia as an ANC <500 cells/microL.